Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Simulation studies

 \section{Simulation studies}

 In this section, we conduct simulation studies to assess the performance of likelihood-based estimators of counterfactual cumulative incidence and randomized interventional effects.
-Let the sample size be $n=1000$.
-We generate three independent baseline covariates $X=(X_1,X_2,X_3)$, each following the binomial distribution $B(0.5)$.
-In addition, we assume that a time-varying confounder $L(t)$ can jump from 0 to 1 at some time.
+To mimic the sample size in the data application, we generate a sample of size $n=600$.
+We generate three independent baseline covariates $X=(X_1,X_2,X_3)$, each following a Bernoulli distribution $B(0.5)$.
+To mimic the GVHD in the real-data application, we assume there is a time-varying confounder $L(t)$ that can jump from 0 to 1 at some time.
+This time-varying confounder can modify the hazards of the intermediate event (relapse) and the terminal event (death) in opposite directions.
 The hazard of this time-varying confounder at time $t$, when the value of the intermediate event counting process is $n_1$, is assumed to be